In case your time is short

 If possible, give your process writer access to whatever they need to actually step through the process themselves so critical details can be captured that may not be otherwise.
 Tools and platforms are rife with quirks that need to be guided around—and there’s no better way of addressing these details than running the process.

 Also, after a process is documented, don’t assume it can’t be immediately refined.
-Hand it off to someone else that would be responsible for actually executing it and have them pressure-test it.
+Hand it off to someone else who would be responsible for actually executing it and have them pressure-test it.
 Use their feedback as input for improvement before it ships to the team.

 INOC’s Skylar Carlino explains: